joBr99/nspanel-lovelace-ui/README.md

 ```
 ## Messages to Nextion Display

+The following message should be implemented on all pages

+wake screen:
+wake

+change the page type:
+pageType,cardEntities
+pageType,cardThermo

 ### cardEntities Page

 The following message can be used to update the content on the cardEntities Page